GaldinJose/GaldinJose/README.md

 - 👋 Hi, I’m @GaldinJose
-- 👀 I’m interested in Machine learning
+- 👀 I’m interested in Machine learning and Data Visualisation
 - 🌱 I’m currently learning Data Science and AI
 - 📫 How to reach me galdinjose@gmail.com